Bhagavad Gita Chapter 18 Verse 9 Meaning

 What is the main idea of Bhagavad Gita 18.9?

 Whatever obligatory action is done, O Arjuna, merely because it ought to be done, abandoning attachment and also the desire for reward, that renunciation is regarded as sattvic (pure).
-This verse emphasizes liberation with clarity and purpose.
+Situated within the chapter on Liberation Through Renunciation, this verse contributes to the Gita's exploration...

 How can I apply Bhagavad Gita 18.9 in daily life?